angulartist/Keras-HDF5-ImageDataGenerator/README.md

 Keras HDF5 ImageDataGenerator
 ===============================

-A dead simple Keras HDF5 ImageDataGenerator.
+A blazing fast HDF5 Image Generator for Keras :zap:

 Overview
 --------

 Sometimes you'd like to work with large scale image datasets that cannot fit into the memory.
-Keras provides data generators to feed your network with mini-batch of data directly from a directory, simply by passing the image paths.
-But this method is terribly inefficient because during training, the model has to deal with massive I/Os operations on disk which introduces huge latency.
+Luckily, Keras provides various data generators to feed your network with mini-batch of data directly from a directory, simply by passing the source path.
+But this method is terribly inefficient.
+During training, the model has to deal with massive I/Os operations on disk which introduces huge latency.

 A more efficient way is to take advantage of HDF5 data structure which is optimized for I/O operations.
-The idea is to (1) store your raw images (and their labels) to an HDF5 file, and to (2) create a generator that will load and preprocess mini-batches in real-time.
+The idea is to (1) store your raw images and their labels to an HDF5 file, and to (2) create a generator that will load and preprocess mini-batches in real-time.

 This image generator is built on top of Keras `Sequence` class and it's safe for multiprocessing.
+It's also using the super-fast image-processing albumentations library.

 Installation / Usage
 --------------------